 - Zig-zagged in The Sharing Knife.
 Lakewalkers seem universally literate, but Farmers are hit and miss.
 In the first book Fawn sees a sign using both words and pictograms for the illiterate.
 Later she's seen to know how to read and write, but lacks practice in both since she doesn't access to many books and doesn't have anyone to write letters to.

 - Averted in the A Song of Ice and Fire novels as well, where reading and writing is beyond most except for the nobility and Maesters, and books are still a highly-treasured commodity that's costly to produce.
+Nonetheless, the only illiterate point of view character is the humbly-born Davos Seaworth, who quickly learns how once it becomes necessary.
+Even Daenerys, whose only education comes from her brother (who himself had no formal education past the age of seven), is able to read and write in multiple languages.

 - Kaamelott: Very few people (mostly the nobility and ecclesiastics) can read due to Medieval Morons being in full effect, even among those of whom it's expected (Karadoc and Perceval protesting that they can't read in response to something is a Running Gag).